-- A walk through the old town shows you the architecture of the city from the time of Charlemagne to today.
+- A walk through the old town will definitely show you the architecture of the city from the time of Charlemagne to today.

-- Join a city tour of Aachen.
+- Join a city tour through Aachen, for example.
 You will learn a lot of interesting things about the city and its history.

-- Visit one or more of the city's museums.
+- Be sure to visit one or more of the city's museums.
 The cathedral treasury is particularly impressive.

 - Afterwards you can relax in the thermal baths of Aachen.

-- Try Aachen's specialties and let us show you how to make them.
+- Also try Aachen's specialties and let us show you how to make them.

 Aachen insider tips among the Aachen sights